 Our Contract Register can be found on the APUC website.

 Our Term and Conditions are used for high and low-level purchases.

 We are formalising our Procurement and Finance processes to support a more efficient 'Purchase to Pay' process.
 As a direct result of this, the majority of orders for goods and services will now require to be placed using an official purchase order from our electronic procurement system, P2P.

 The purchase order placed will provide details of the requirement, the delivery and invoice addresses, and will contain an order number which should be quoted on any invoice submitted for payment.
 If a purchase order is not received, the supplier should contact the member of college staff who gave the instruction for the goods/service to request it.

 All contracting authorities with an annual regulated procurement spend above or equal to £5 million must produce an organisational procurement strategy under section 15 of the Procurement Reform (Scotland) Act 2014.

-Our Procurement Strategy outlines our strategic approach to procuring goods, works and services, people's responsibilities and how we intend to manage procurement in the future.
-The current Procurement Strategy was approved by the college’s Board of Management and covers the period 16/17, 17/18, 18/19 and 19/20.
+Our Procurement Strategy outlines our strategic approach to procuring goods, works, and services.
+Our Procurement Strategy has been approved by the college’s Board of Management and is reviewed annually.